-Canon 1D Mark IV versus Canon 6D Mark II
+Canon 1D Mark IV vs 6D Mark II

-The Canon EOS-1D Mark IV and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in October 2009 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 6D Mark II provides 26 MP.
+The Canon EOS-1D Mark IV and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in October 2009 and June 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (6D Mark II) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 6D Mark II provides 26 MP.

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (35 percent) than the Canon 1D Mark IV.
 Moreover, the 6D Mark II is substantially lighter (38 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.